chungoid/chungoid/README.md

 ## Development

-This `chungoid-core` directory (within the main `chungoid` repository) contains the Python package for the Chungoid server and its core logic.
-For development *of* this `chungoid` Python package itself:
+This `chungoid` repository contains the Python package for the `chungoid-server` and its core logic.
+For development *of* this `chungoid` Python package:

-1. Clone the main `chungoid` repository from GitHub.
+1. Clone this `chungoid` repository from GitHub.
-2. Navigate to the `chungoid-core` subdirectory:
+2. Navigate to the root of your cloned `chungoid` repository.
-    ```bash
-    cd path/to/your/chungoid/chungoid-core
-    ```
 3. Create and activate a Python virtual environment here:
     ```bash
     python3 -m venv .venv
     source .venv/bin/activate
     ```
-4. Install in editable mode with development dependencies (from the `chungoid-core` directory):
+4. Install in editable mode with development dependencies (from the root of the `chungoid` repository):
     ```bash
     pip install -e \".[dev,test]\"
     ```
 5. Set up pre-commit hooks:
     ```bash
     pre-commit install
     ```
-Now you can make changes to the code within `chungoid/chungoid-core/src/chungoid`.
-Run tests with `pytest` from the `chungoid/chungoid-core` directory.
+Now you can make changes to the code (e.g., within `src/chungoid/`).
+Run tests with `pytest` (also from the root of the `chungoid` repository).

 Development of the overarching meta-level Chungoid MCP (the system that *uses* the `chungoid` Python package for its own development) may occur in a separate, broader project structure (e.g., the `chungoid-mcp` project if that's the name, or the root of the `chungoid` repository if it also serves as the meta-project).